 About Canterbury Cathedral

-Canterbury Cathedral is one of England’s most famous cathedrals, both because of its prominent history dating back to the sixth century AD and due to the famous murder of Archbishop Thomas Beckett which took place there.
+Canterbury Cathedral is one of England’s most famous cathedrals, both because of its prominent history dating back to the 6th century, and due to the famous murder of Archbishop Thomas Becket that took place there.

-Canterbury Cathedral continued to operate as a monastery until 1540, when Henry VIII disbanded it as part of the dissolution of the monasteries.
-He also destroyed the shrine to Thomas Beckett, a place of pilgrimage now symbolised by a lone candle.
+Canterbury Cathedral continued to operate as a monastery until 1540, when Henry VIII disbanded it as part of the Dissolution of the Monasteries.
+He also destroyed the shrine to Thomas Becket, a place of pilgrimage now symbolised by a lone candle.

 Over the next few centuries, Canterbury Cathedral was renovated, rebuilt in parts and underwent many changes.
 Some of these were due to damage, such as that caused to the building during the English Civil War.

 Canterbury Cathedral today